HassanRashid/python-data-scraping-cleaning/README.md

 ## Data

-The data is scraped from the Wikipedia page: https://en.wikipedia.org/wiki/List_of_Walt_Disney_Pictures_films
+The data is scraped from the following Wikipedia webpage: https://en.wikipedia.org/wiki/List_of_Walt_Disney_Pictures_films

 ## Libraries used